fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-dig-performance-benchmarks.md

 This has actually been proposed as an addition to Ruby several times ([1](https://bugs.ruby-lang.org/issues/15563), [2](https://bugs.ruby-lang.org/issues/14602), [3](https://bugs.ruby-lang.org/issues/12282)) with various names including `dig!`,  `deep_fetch`, and `dig_fetch`.
 But the method seems unlikely to be added in the near future.
 So… let's do it ourselves!

-Here are a few different implementations, with benchmarks:
+Here are a few different implementations, with benchmarks.
+There are also a couple of gems for it, [dig_bang](https://github.com/dogweather/digbang) and [deep_fetch](https://github.com/pewniak747/deep_fetch), but I didn't include them here because `dig_bang` uses `reduce` (#4 below) and `deep_fetch` uses recursion, which performs the same.

 1. Regular `dig` on a hash that has had its defaults set such that it raises an error for nonexistent keys.
 2. `Hash#case_dig!`, which raises a `KeyError` for nonexistent keys.
 It's called `case_dig!` because it's implemented with a simple case statement.
-3. `Hash#dig!` through the [dig_bang](https://github.com/dogweather/digbang) gem.
-4. `Hash#deep_fetch` through the [deep_fetch](https://github.com/pewniak747/deep_fetch) gem.
+3. `Hash#while_dig!`, similar but implemented with a `while` loop.
+4. `Hash#reduce_dig!`.
+This is the "most Ruby" implementation.

 ```
                            user     system      total        real
 1. dig, error defaults:  0.003750   0.000000   0.003750 (  0.003750)
 2. case_dig!          :  0.007850   0.000000   0.007850 (  0.007856)
-3. dig_bang           :  0.028551   0.000000   0.028551 (  0.028570)
+3. while_dig!         :  0.014849   0.000000   0.014849 (  0.014852)
-4. deep_fetch         :  0.028791   0.000000   0.028791 (  0.028794)
+4. reduce_dig!        :  0.027889   0.000056   0.027945 (  0.027950)
 ```

 **Notes:**

-- The first option is to `dig` into a hash equipped with `KeyError` defaults.
-This comes with no performance penalty, but it means that I have to modify my config hash in the beginning to give it defaults that raise a `KeyError`.
-  - Recall that I also had to modify the hash when I tried per-hash dot access (#3 in the previous section).
-But this time I'm less comfortable with the modification, because this one can "slip out" in less noticeable ways.
-  - For example, if at some point in my code the config hash is operated on in a way that creates a derived hash (e.g. by calling `map` on it and using the result), that derived hash would be a fresh new hash without the `KeyError` defaults.
-  - That new hash might get passed around, with me thinking it's the original that has the special defaults.
-I might use `dig` on the hash, and `dig` would work as in any hash (without my trusty `KeyError`) without me ever knowing that anything was missing.
-So this approach is too fragile for my liking.
-  - Plus, my future self might wonder *"Why did I use `dig` and not fetch?"* until future self re-discovers my hack.
-- The [dig_bang](https://github.com/dogweather/digbang) and [deep_fetch](https://github.com/pewniak747/deep_fetch) gems (#3 and #4) add this same "dig with errors" but without the above downsides.
-The benchmarks suggest that they're pretty slow, but actually my tests were only about 10% slower when using them.
+- The most vanilla approach is to use regular `dig` on a hash that's been given `KeyError`-raising defaults.
+This is a bad idea in a way that's hard to explain in a bullet point.
+See [Appendix A](#appendix-a-regular-dig-on-a-hash-with-error-raising-defaults) if you want to know.
+- `reduce_dig!` (#4) is the most idiomatic and flexible implementation, so it's probably what you should use.
+- `while_dig!` (#3) is for you if you want to ~~sell your soul~~ trade idiomatic Ruby for a bit of extra speed.
-- Then I implemented my own cruder implementation based on a case statement (#2).
-It's more performant, and now my tests run just as fast as before.
-It's obviously less flexible than `dig_bang` or `deep_fetch`, but in my project I don't foresee ever needing to dig more than four levels into a hash, so for me it's perfect 🌟
+- `case_dig!` (#2) throws aesthetics and flexibility completely out the window because it's implemented with a case statement, and it can only dig as deep as the case statement is tall.
+But in my project I don't foresee ever needing to dig more than four levels into a hash, so for me it's perfect 🌟 Best of all, my tests don't run any slower now than they used to.
+But please don't copy me.
+That case statement is truly ugly.

 ## Moral of the story